 - Failure to do so can lead to a £1,000 fine.

-SSP is for all qualifying employees who are unable to work because of sickness.
-This includes part time and temporary staff and agency workers working on a fixed-term contract, regardless of the contract length.
+SSP is for all employees who are unable to work because of sickness and who earn enough to qualify.
+This includes temporary staff and agency workers working on a fixed-term contract, regardless of the contract length.

-3.1 You must pay SSP to any employee who is unfit for work.
+You must pay SSP to any employee who is unfit for work

 - There is no qualifying length of service or minimum number of hours a week.

-3.2 The employee’s earnings must be over the NI lower-earnings limit of £112 per week.
+The employee's earnings must be over the NI lower earnings limit of £112 per week

 You should have clear rules and show employees they are enforced.

-- You can design your own form, or use self-certification form SC2 from HMRC.
+- You can design your own form, or use self-certification form SC2 from HM Revenue & Customs (HMRC).
 Form SC2 does not say that giving false information is a disciplinary offence and has no place for a supervisor to sign, which you may want to include.

 - There may be things you can do to prevent a recurrence of the ailment.
 For example, providing better seating for an employee with back problems.

-A ‘may be fit for work’ statement would be given if the doctor believes your worker’s health condition may allow them to work, if you give them appropriate support.
+- A 'may be fit for work' statement is given if the doctor believes your worker's health condition may allow them to work, if you give them appropriate support.

 Those who set out to exploit the system unfairly often fall into habits of abuse.
 These habits may show up as patterns in your personnel records.

-5.1 Be on the alert for lots of short absences.
+Be on the alert for lots of short absences

 - Repeated absences involving Mondays and Fridays may be particularly significant.